realworldocaml/book/en/fcm.md

 _first-class modules_.
 First-class modules are ordinary values that can be created from and converted back to regular modules.
-As we'll see, letting modules into the core language makes it possible to use more flexible and dynamic module-oriented designs.)_
+As we'll see, letting modules into the core language makes it possible to use more flexible and dynamic module-oriented designs.

-### Another trivial example
+### A trivial example

-Much as we did with functors, we'll start out with an utterly trivial example, to allow us to show the basic mechanics of first class modules with a minimum of fuss.
+Much as we did with functors, we'll start out with a trivial example, to allow us to show the basic mechanics of first class modules with a minimum of fuss.

 A first-class module is created by packaging up a module with a signature that it satisfies.
 The following defines a simple signature